Technology

 return distances

-# Let's test it out with a simple graph
+# Let's test it out with the graph above

 graph = {